-- 1. Rule out active labor in a full term patient: This patient may only need a cervical check and monitoring to determine if they are in labor.
-If the cervical exam is 4cm dilated, they will likely get admitted.
-You should also make sure that the patient has consents (blood transfusion, vaginal delivery and cesarean section). - a.
-Specific questions to ask: quality of pain, location, dysuria, nausea/ vomiting? - 2.
+- 1. Rule out active labor in a full term patient (>37 wga): This patient may only need a cervical check and monitoring to determine if they are in labor.
+If the cervical exam is 4cm dilated, they will likely get admitted. - a.
+Specific questions to ask: quality of pain, location, dysuria, nausea/vomiting? - 2.
 Rule out preterm labor (<37 weeks pregnant): Most common cause is infection.
 This patient will need a cath UA, cultures and a wet prep- start collecting the supplies (as above).
-They may also perform a fetal fibronectin test.
-If they are in PTL, they will require IVF's, tocolysis, steroids and antibiotics.
-Read about this and understand why they use them. - a.
-Specific questions to ask: PTL in prior pregnancy, dysuria, substance

-- 3. Rule out rupture of membranes: There are 3 test to confirm this: (1) pooling of fluid in vagina, (2) nitrazine test- test pH (amniotic fluid- blue), and (3) ferning test.
+They may also perform a fetal fibronectin test. - a.
+Specific questions to ask: PTL in prior pregnancy, dysuria, substance abuse? - 3.
+Rule out rupture of membranes: There are 3 test to confirm this: (1) pooling of fluid in vagina, (2) nitrazine test- test pH (amniotic fluid- blue), and (3) ferning test.
 You can help by collecting the supplies with an additional slide for the ferning test.
 If they are ruptured, they will be admitted. - a.
-Specific questions to ask: time of rupture, color of fluid, urinary incontinence? - 4.
-Evaluation of high blood pressure: The patient will need lab work (LFT's, CBC, CMP, LDH, Uric acid and UA (urine dip done first for protein).
+Specific questions to ask: time of rupture, color of fluid, urinary incontinence, fevers, chills? - 4.
+Evaluation of elevated blood pressure: The patient will need lab work (LFT's, CBC, CMP, LDH, Uric acid and UA (urine dip done first for protein)).
 We are working up the patient for pre-eclampsia.
 Check their DTR's on exam.
 This patient may require blood pressure management and magnesium sulfate for seizure prophylaxis.
 Read about this topic, eclampsia and HELLP syndrome! - a.
-Specific questions to ask: headache, vision changes, RUQ pain, h/o HTN or PIH, recent tobacco or drug use? - 5.
-Evaluation of trauma in a pregnant patient: This patient will need an US to rule out abruption, a speculum exam and monitoring for contractions as well as a CBC and type & screen. - a.
-Specific questions to ask: description and time of trauma, direct abdominal trauma, abuse, drug use? - 6.
-Evaluation of nausea and vomiting in pregnancy (rule out hyperemesis gravidarum): Depending on the severity, the patient may need labs drawn-LFT's, CMP, Amylase, Lipase, UA (check for ketones), CBC- and will also have to tolerate p.o prior to discharge.
+Specific questions to ask: headache, vision changes, RUQ pain, shortness of breath, chest pain, h/o HTN or gestational hypertension, recent tobacco or drug use?
+Are they taking BP medications?
+If so, did they take them today? - 5.
+Evaluation of trauma in a pregnant patient: This patient will need an US to rule out placenta previa and abruption, a speculum exam and monitoring for contractions as well as a CBC and type & screen. - a.
+Specific questions to ask: description of trauma, direct abdominal trauma, abuse, drug use?

+- 6. Evaluation of nausea and vomiting in pregnancy (rule out hyperemesis gravidarum): Depending on the severity, the patient may need labs drawn- LFT's, CMP, Amylase, Lipase, UA (check for ketones), CBC- and will also have to tolerate p.o prior to discharge.
 Don't forget to consider other disorders of the GI tract: appendicitis, pancreatitis, hepatitis, cholecystitis, UTI, pyelonephritis or fatty liver of pregnancy. - a.
 Specific questions to ask: duration, abdominal pain, fever/chills, last time ate or drank something, weight loss. - 7.
-Evauluation of vaginal bleeding (rule out placenta previa/abruption):Vaginal spotting is often caused by labor/PTL/ROM/ prior cervical exam/sex/STD.
+Evaluation of vaginal bleeding (rule out placenta previa/abruption): Vaginal spotting is often caused by labor/PTL/ROM/ prior cervical exam/sex/STD.
 No matter what the cause, US will be done to evaluate for previa/abruption. - a.
-Specific questions to ask: onset, amount, last intercouse, trauma, prior C/S, drug or tobacco use, h/o prior abruption, Rh status, exam earlier that day? - 8.
+Specific questions to ask: onset, amount, last intercourse, trauma, prior C/S, drug or tobacco use, h/o prior abruption, Rh status, exam earlier that day? - 8.
 Decreased fetal movement: The patient will get an NST and US for BPP if necessary.
-NST is a FHR tracing where we look for 2 accelerations of 15 beats above the baseline lasting for 15 seconds- if so the baby is reactive (reassuring).
-A BPP is where we check the amniotic fluid index, the baby's tone, flexion/ extension, breathing and NST.
-Each category gets 2 points and if 10/10, considered reassuring.
+NST is a FHR tracing where we look for 2 accelerations of 15 beats above the baseline lasting for 15 seconds in 20 minutes- if so the baby is reactive (reassuring).
+A BPP is where we check the amniotic fluid index, the baby's tone, flexion/extension, breathing and NST.
+Each category gets 2 points and if 10/10, considered reassuring. - a.

-- a.
 Specific questions to ask: accurate gestational age, trauma, contractions, bleeding? - 9.
 Fever: The patient will need a cath UA to r/o pyelonephritis, CBC, and may need further workup depending on symptoms (CXR, etc.)